markaleung/camera-tutorial/README.md

 faster than 1/200 for sports
 slower than 1/10 for waterfalls
 as slow as you like for still landscapes
-Use shutter speed priority for night handheld, to prevent low shutter speed when camera runs out of ISO
+Use shutter speed priority when handheld at night, to maintain shutter speed when camera runs out of ISO

 # ISO Tips (How to make it lower)
 Shoot in brighter environments (might require flash)